The General (1926 film): Legacy

 In 1963, Keaton said, "I was more proud of that picture than any I ever made.
 Because I took an actual happening out of the...history books, and I told the story in detail too."
 Following changes in taste and critical reevaluation of Keaton's work, later audiences and critics have come to agree with him, and The General is now considered a major classic of the silent era.
 David Robinson wrote, "Every shot has the authenticity and the unassumingly correct composition of a Mathew Brady Civil War photograph."
 Raymond Durgnat wrote, "Perhaps The General is the most beautiful [film], with its spare, grey photography, its eye for the racy, lunging lines of the great locomotives, with their prow-like cowcatchers, with its beautifully sustained movement."
 In 2015, film critic Eileen Jones (writing for leftist magazine Jacobin) called the film a "comic masterpiece" while also criticizing how it exemplified a larger tendency throughout American cinema to champion the Lost Cause of the Confederacy.

 In 1954 the film entered the public domain in the United States because its claimant did not renew its copyright registration in the 28th year after publication.

-The General was a favorite film of American filmmaker Orson Welles.
-Welles said that The General was "the greatest comedy ever made, the greatest Civil War film ever made, and perhaps the greatest film ever made.”
+American filmmaker Orson Welles said that it was "the greatest comedy ever made, the greatest Civil War film ever made, and perhaps the greatest film ever made."
 He featured the film in his 1971 documentary television series, The Silent Years.

-In 1989, The General was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant."
-It was the Registry's initial year, some of the other films chosen were The Best Years of Our Lives, Casablanca, Citizen Kane, Gone with the Wind, Singin' in the Rain, Snow White and the Seven Dwarfs, Star Wars, Sunset Boulevard, and The Wizard of Oz.
+In 1989, The General was in the first group of films chosen by the Library of Congress's National Film Registry as "culturally, historically, or aesthetically significant," alongside films such as: The Best Years of Our Lives, Casablanca, Citizen Kane, Gone with the Wind, Singin' in the Rain, Snow White and the Seven Dwarfs, Star Wars, Sunset Boulevard, and The Wizard of Oz.

-In the decennial Sight & Sound poll of the greatest films ever made, international critics ranked The General #8 in 1972 and #10 in 1982.
-It ranked #34 in critic's poll in 2012 and 75th in the directors poll.
-In 2002, critic Roger Ebert ranked it sixth in the 2002 Sight & Sound Greatest Films poll and included it on his The Great Movies list.
+In the decennial Sight and Sound poll of the greatest films ever made, international critics ranked The General eighth in 1972 and tenth in 1982.
+In the 2012 poll, it was ranked 34th by the critics and 75th by the directors.
+In 2002, critic Roger Ebert ranked it sixth in the 2002 Sight and Sound Greatest Films poll and included it on his Great Movies list.
 Dave Whitaker of DavesMovieDatabase, a film aggregator site that combines other lists with box-office, ratings and awards, lists The General as the 99th-greatest movie of all time, the 21st-greatest comedy, and the 3rd-greatest silent.

-A mural was painted on a building in Cottage Grove, Oregon commemorating the film.
+A mural was painted on a building in Cottage Grove, Oregon, commemorating the film.
 David Thomson has speculated it is "the only memorial in the United States to Buster Keaton."

-U.S. film distributor Kino International released the film on Blu-ray Disc in November 2009, the first American release of a silent feature film for the high-definition video medium.
+U.S. film distributor Kino International released the film on Blu-ray in November 2009, the first American release of a silent feature film for the high-definition video medium.
 The Blu-ray edition replicates the extra features of Kino's 2008 "The Ultimate 2-Disc Edition" on DVD, including the choice of three orchestral scores.